 If you Book a Recognised First Aid course (such as First Aid at Work or Paediatric First Aid) with a Training Provider, the onus is on you to ensure that the Training Provider can and will deliver that course in accordance with Nationally Recognised Standards.
 That way, you will know that you are getting the right training and can demonstrate this if asked.

 If you attend a non-Regulated course, the onus is on you to show (if asked) that you checked that the course complies with the standards (due diligence).
-We explain later how you do this.
+We explain later how you do this as well as providing evidence that 4 Minutes does comply.

 Regulated courses usually cost more to run than non Regulated as there is a cost to this monitoring.
-For 4 Minutes this is an additional £10 per student and you will be asked before the course starts which you want.
+For 4 Minutes this is an additional £10 per student and you will be asked before the course starts which you want as we need to register Regulated courses in advance with our Awarding Organisation.

 Before October 2013, the Health and Safety Executive (HSE) approved First Aid Training providers and their qualifications.
 As of 1st October 2013 the HSE no longer approves First Aid training, Qualifications or First Aid training organisations.
 This means that businesses have more flexibility in how they manage their provision of first aid in the workplace but also means that it is the employer’s duty to ensure that any training provider that they select for the purposes of First Aid training is competent to deliver that training.
 It needs to carry out due diligence on the Training provider to ensure that it is competent to deliver First Aid Training and that it has the relevant Quality Assurance systems in place.